modularml/mojo/docs/faq.md

 ### Will Mojo be open-sourced?

-Over time we expect to open-source core parts of Mojo, such as the standard library.
-However, Mojo is still young, so we will continue to incubate it within Modular until more of its internal architecture is fleshed out.
-We don’t have an established plan for open-sourcing yet.
+We expect to open-source Mojo progressively over time as it continues to mature.
+Mojo is still young, so we will continue to incubate it within Modular until more of its internal architecture is fleshed out.

 ### Why not develop Mojo in the open from the beginning?